 Q: How do I add a station which is not listed?

-A: You can edit the guide yourself by going to http://dar.fm/suggest.php.
+A: You can edit the guide yourself by going to https://dar.fm/suggest.php.
 This form will allow you to add or edit shows, stations, or broadcast schedules.
 If you don't see your favorite show you can add it with a few clicks.

 Q: How can I find the streaming URL to add to DAR.fm?